sushrutaproject2/website/_posts/2025-09-03-the-problem-of-Candrata.md

 Some scholars have suggested that this verse describes an actual commentary or independent work of text-criticism by Candraṭa called the *Suśrutapāṭhaśuddhi* {% cite meul-hist -l 2A: 123 %}.

 We are beginning the work of examining the MSS that apparently transmit Candraṭa's this work, but the suspicion is growing that in fact Candraṭa did not write a *separate work* with this title.
-Rather, he produced a *version* of the *Suśrutasaṃhitā* that specifically adhered to the opinions of the commentator Jejjaṭa.
+Rather, he produced a *version* of the *Suśrutasaṃhitā* that specifically adherसौश्रुते चंद्रटेनेह ed to the opinions of the commentator Jejjaṭa.
 The manuscripts we are seeing with the verse cited above are the *Suśrutasaṃhitā*, not some commentary on it.

 This would cast Candraṭa as a scholar who produced a new version of the whole Suśrutasaṃhitā, one that specifically accepted the readings of the earlier commentator Jejjaṭa.

 The commentator Ḍalhaṇa does not mention Candraṭa's name anywhere in his extensive commentary.
 He is elsewhere not shy about citing predecessors, so we deduce that he was not aware of Candraṭa’s work.

 At present, this is a hypothesis, and our project members are discussing the issue and thinking of ways to test the hypothesis.

+As a footnote to the problem of Candraṭa, we may note that manuscripts containing the above verse that ends, "... आलोक्य जैज्जटीं ||" are sometimes misinterpreted as containing a commentary by Jejjaṭa.
+This is the case, for example, with MS Bikaner Anup 4391, that was reported as such in NCC {% cite ncc -A -l 7: 317 %}.
+This led Meulenbeld to assert the existence of a commentary by Jejjaṭa on the basis of this manuscript {% cite meul-hist -l 1B 506 n.360 %}.

 ## References